milo168/ECE209TimeStamp/index.md

 #### Stretch Objectives
 - Try to propose new methods based on them with better performance across multiple metrics
+- Try to propose deep learning based methods which can predict the time shifts

 ### Approach
 #### Propose a common metric to handle their different kinds of outputs to beter compare them